Skip to main content

 Frequently Asked Questions

-Does Lever publish its pricing?
-No. Lever does not publish pricing on its website.
-All contracts are custom-quoted based on employee headcount, hiring volume, user seats, and required feature modules.
+Lever does not publish standard pricing.
+It uses a custom-quoted pricing model based heavily on total employee headcount, hiring volume, user seats, and required feature modules.